nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename Tag

+**MSS**

+1. User requests to list persons with specific nametag
+2. AddressBook shows a list of persons
+3. User requests to change the tag to another tag for everyone in the list
+4. AddressBook changes the tag accordingly <br>
+Use case ends.

+**Extensions**

+1a.
+The given tag was not used in prior

+> 1a1.
+AddressBook shows an error message <br>
+Use case ends

+2a.
+The list is empty

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.